desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 Automation for this is available via CSYNC records, see [@!RFC7477].)

 Fully qualified signaling names must by valid DNS names.
-Label count and length requirements for DNS names imply that the protocol does not work for unusually long child domain names or NS hostnames.
+Label count and length requirements for DNS names ([@!RFC1035] Section 3.1) imply that the protocol does not work for unusually long child domain names or NS hostnames.

 # Operational Recommendations